Who Are Test Designers and What Do They Do?

 They perform SQA, SQC, and software testing.

-They’re instrumental in assuring the quality of software applications, and they play a massive role in keeping clients’ confidence in a business.
+They’re instrumental in assuring the quality of software applications and play a massive role in keeping clients’ confidence in a business.

 A good test designer must have sufficient knowledge in programming and database management.